Adyen/adyen-commercetools/extension/docs/Refund.md

 }
 ```

-Extension module will update the transaction with `Pending` transaction state and `interactionId` field with value `pspReference` from the Adyen response:
+Extension module will update the transaction with `Pending` transaction state and `interactionId` field with the value `pspReference` from the Adyen response:

 ```json
 {